 Arkansas motorcycle insurance: Costs by city

 Using the rate information we gathered for this survey, we averaged the cost of coverage in many of Arkansas's largest cities.
-In the following table, we've displayed this information along with each city's difference from the state's average rate of $766 per year.
+In the following table, we display this information along with each city's difference from the state's average rate of $778 per year.

 Arkansas motorcycle insurance requirements

-Arkansas requires its motorcycle riders to buy the same amount of auto insurance as its conventional drivers.
+Arkansas requires motorcycle riders to buy the same amount of auto insurance as drivers of private passenger vehicles.
 Thanks to a law that was passed at the beginning of 2020, law enforcement officers in the state are cracking down on uninsured drivers.
-Officers can now assess real-time insurance information when they run plates, meaning you will be fined if you don't have adequate coverage.
+Officers can now assess real-time insurance information when they run plates, meaning you may be fined if you don't have adequate coverage.

 How do you get a motorcycle license in Arkansas?

-There are two types of motorcycle license endorsements for drivers in Arkansas: class M and class MD.
-A class M motorcycle endorsement allows you to legally operate a motorcycle or similar vehicles on Arkansas's roadways.
+There are two types of motorcycle license endorsements for drivers in Arkansas: Class M and Class MD.
+A Class M motorcycle endorsement allows you to legally operate a motorcycle or similar vehicles on Arkansas's roadways.
 You must be 16 years or older to receive certification.
-A class M license:

 - Costs $40.